daniel-ac-martin/NotGovUK/docs/working-on-your-project.md

 npm run dev
 ```

-We advise that you set up CI publish your documentation site when
+We advise that you set up CI to publish your documentation site when pushing to
-pushing to the `master` branch.
+the `master` branch.

 Continuous Integration